News

 In 1980, America’s national debt was less than $1 trillion.
 Raising interest rates to 20% required higher interest payments on that debt, but the amount was manageable.

 Since then, America’s national debt has grown to more than $30 trillion.
-With an average debt maturity of just over five years, a mere 1% increase in interest rates would add nearly $60 billion to the deficit the first year it was imposed, ballooning to $300 billion annually (1% of $30 trillion) by year five.
-An 8% across-the-board increase would cost the Treasury an additional $480 billion per year; $2.4 trillion per year if it was sustained for five years or more.
+With an average debt maturity of just over five years, a mere 1% increase in interest rates would add nearly $60 billion to the deficit in the first year it was imposed, ballooning to $300 billion annually (1% of $30 trillion) by year five.
+An 8% across-the-board increase would cost the Treasury an additional $480 billion per year; $2.4 trillion per year if it were sustained for five years or more.
 In reality, the numbers would be even higher since the national debt is increasing by trillions of dollars each year.

 And that’s not the only reason why the Fed will never again raise interest rates high enough to seriously challenge inflation.
 Pundits call it the “Fed put.”
 Essentially, it’s the reality that the Fed will never allow the price of stocks to go down by more than a predetermined amount.